dbunskoek/OSX-KVM/README.md

 * If the App Store doesn't work, check the [notes file](notes.md) for instructions on how to solve this.

+* If you are getting "Dont_Steal_MacOS" related errors, see `FakeSMC installation` section in [notes file](notes.md).

 ### Credits

+* RehabMan, th3joker and others - FakeSMC.kext, https://bitbucket.org/RehabMan

 * Chuck Remes (chuckremes) - better documentation